How Old Is "Old Enough" for Contacts?

 These are among the questions asked most often when it comes to contact lenses, says the Contact Lens Council, a nonprofit organization.

-There are no set rules with children and lenses, so much depends on the responsibility level of the child.
+There are no set rules with children and lenses.
+Much depends on how responsible your child is.
 Children as young as 8 may do well with contact lenses, but there are some older teens who may be too immature to handle the responsibility.
+Eye care providers usually won't recommend contact lenses for children younger than 12 because the risks usually outweigh the benefits in younger children.

 Experts say that it's important to have an eye care professional judge what a child needs in the way of vision correction.
 Also, the child's capabilities and maturity level must be taken into account when considering contacts.
 Personal wear and care routines may depend on the type of contact prescribed, the nature of the vision problem being corrected, and the child’s eye chemistry.